 The situation might have improved had it not been for an unfortunate incident.
-While kept apart from his parents, young George William fell grievously ill, and died shortly afterwards.
+While kept apart from his parents, young George William fell grievously ill and died shortly afterwards.
 The Prince of Wales blamed King George for his son’s death, believing that the boy would have lived had he been under his mother’s care.
 The relationship between father and son was never mended, and when George I died while on his way to Hanover in 1727, the new King George II decided against traveling to Germany for his father’s funeral.

-Like his father before him, King George II was extremely fond of music, and patronised Handel, who he commissioned to write four new anthems for his coronation.
-George was also fond of historical and military memorabilia, and was the Patron of The Society of Antiquaries, which is the first recorded royal patronage.
+Like his father before him, King George II was extremely fond of music and patronised Handel, who he commissioned to write four new anthems for his coronation.
+George was also fond of historical and military memorabilia and was the Patron of The Society of Antiquaries, which is the first recorded Royal patronage.
 However, he was a man of limited intelligence, and could not hold a candle to his wife, Queen Caroline, whose brilliance and intellect were recognised by the entire court.
 Still, George was very fond of his wife, and relied immensely on her advice, even trusting her to serve as Regent while he was in Hanover.

 King George, however, was not very fond of his son.
-Upon his father’s ascension in 1727, Prince Frederick arrived in England to take his place as Prince of Wales.
+Upon his father’s ascension in 1727, Prince Frederick came over to England to take his place as Prince of Wales.
 But Frederick, who resented his parents for leaving him behind in Hanover as a child, wanted more political power than King George was willing to let him have.
 Frederick further snubbed the King when he forced his wife, Princess Augusta, to give birth in solitude at St James’s Palace.
 The custom was for royal births to be attended by the King and Queen, and Frederick’s breach of protocol was the last straw for King George.

 King George II died on October 25, 1760.
-He was 77 years old at the time, and had lived for far longer than most of his predecessors.
+He was 77 years old at the time and had lived for far longer than most of his predecessors.
 He was succeeded by his grandson, the new King George III, who would go on to reign for nearly 60 years.
 After his death, George II was buried alongside his wife, Caroline, and the sides of their coffins were removed so that they could be together for all eternity.